jhc13/2x2-cube-solver/README.md

 Initially, the scramble length was fixed for the entire training run.
-Because a reward was only given when the cube was solved, and the chance of reaching the solved state through almost random moves from a sufficiently well-scrambled initial state was extremely low, the model learned almost nothing.
+Because a reward was only given when the cube was solved, and the chance of reaching the solved state through nearly random moves from a sufficiently well-scrambled initial state was extremely low, the model learned almost nothing.

-To fix this, the training process was changed so that the scramble length was initially set to a small number and was increased by 1 every time the model reached a certain solution rate threshold during evaluation.
-This solved the previous problem of the model not learning, but another problem emerged, which was [catastrophic forgetting](https://en.wikipedia.org/wiki/Catastrophic_interference).
+To fix this, the training process was changed so that the scramble length was initially set to a small number and was increased by 1 each time the model reached a certain solution rate threshold during evaluation.
+This solved the previous problem of the model not learning, but another problem that emerged was [catastrophic forgetting](https://en.wikipedia.org/wiki/Catastrophic_interference).
 Whenever the scramble length was increased, there was a good chance that the model would rapidly forget most of its previously learned knowledge.